Anarchism in Belarus: Post-Soviet Belarus

 The revival of anarchism was already underway during the years of perestroika.
 In the spring of 1991, Gomel anarchists took part in a citywide strike, and encouraged workers of the "Palesdruk" factory to join in.
 In the summer of 1992, at the initiative of Aleh Novikaŭ, activists from Minsk, Homiel, and Śvietłahorsk joined the Federation of Anarchists of Belarus (FAB).

 On October 6, 1992, on International Unemployment Day, anarchists in Homiel held an unsanctioned rally, which ended in arrests and clashes with police.
 The same year, the "Union of the Unemployed" was created with the participation of Gomel anarchists.
 Agitation campaigns were also organized at businesses in the city.
 The Anarchy newspaper, the first anarchist newspaper in Belarus, was first published in Homiel in 1993.

 In 1995, the anti-party group "Čyrvony Žond" was formed in Minsk.
 It would go on to play a significant role in the development of anarchist movements in Belarus.

 The anarchist newspaper Navinki, which had been circulated illegally since its creation in 1998, was officially registered in 1999 as a result of the "Legalize It" campaign.
 At the same time, Čyrvony Žond, which initially issued Navinki, was banned in Belarus.

 The environmental campaign "Viasiołka" was launched in 1998 with the participation of Belarusian anarchists.
 The campaign was directed against plans for the construction of the Astraviec Nuclear Power Plant.
 FAB activists helped form the independent environmental initiative "Ekasupraciŭ", which accepted responsibility for the organization of the entire campaign.
 The initiative drew support from employees of the National Academy of Sciences of Belarus, as well as members of the Russian environmental movement Rainbow Keepers.
 Viasiołka began publishing its own newspaper, covering topics that dealt with nuclear energy and radioecology.
-From 1998-1999, several seminars on the expediency of the construction of the power plant were organized by scientists.
+From 1998 to 1999, several seminars on the expediency of the construction of the power plant were organized by scientists.
 In the summer of 1998, activists from Ekasupraciŭ organized a "March for Nuclear Free Belarus" on the site in Mahiloŭ Region, where the power plant was to be constructed.